NeerjaKasture/blog/posts/ACT/Separating Multilinear Branching Programs and Form 7c05f66a1beb46849f8ac054607fcbcb.md

 where $\pi$ ~ D.
 :::

-I.e., **almost every arc-partition makes the rank drop exponentially**.
+i.e., almost every arc-partition makes the rank drop exponentially.

 The proof of this lemma will be covered soon.